Overview of Montana Mortgages

 30-Year Fixed Mortgage Rates in Montana

 Are you looking to become a homeowner in the Treasure State?
-The first home loan that you need to know about is a 30-year fixed-rate mortgage.
+The first home loan to consider is a 30-year fixed-rate mortgage.
 If you intend to stay in your new home for the long run, a 30-year fixed-rate mortgage will probably be the best option for you.
 The interest rate on this type of mortgage remains the same for the entirety of the loan.
-This allows you to budget more easily for your home payments.
-You will have three decades to pay off the mortgage, unless you’ve made prepayments or you decide to refinance.
+This allows you to budget more easily for your monthly mortgage payments.
+You will have three decades to pay off the mortgage, unless you’ve made pre-payments or you decide to refinance.

 Montana Jumbo Loan Rates

-Conforming loan limits stick to the average $417,000 level in every Montana county because most homes in the state fit within that range.
-Because of that, there are fewer “jumbo loan” mortgages here.
+Conforming loan limits stick to the average $647,200 level in every Montana county, because most homes in the state fit within that range.
+Because of that, there are fewer jumbo loan mortgages in the state.
 A jumbo loan is one that exceeds the conforming loan amount in a certain area.
-So for anywhere in Montana, that would be a home loan that’s bigger than $417,000.
+So for anywhere in Montana, that would be a home loan that’s larger than $647,200.
 It’s worth noting that jumbo loans have higher interest rates, so you may prefer to go with a home that fits more comfortably within your budget.

 Montana ARM Loan Rates